cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 TODO: It should be a 1-2 paragraph description of what your project is.

-The Steam Game Analytics and Recommendation Platform is a comprehensive system developed to cater to the growing gaming community on the Steam platform.
-Our application aims to provide users with detailed analytics of various games available on Steam, including trends, user recommendations, and insights into different game attributes such as genre, release date, and popularity metrics.
-Furthermore, the platform will feature a recommendation system, helping users discover new games based on their preferences and gaming history.
-The project intends to enhance the gaming experience by providing a centralized platform where users can access detailed analytics and find their next favorite game more efficiently.
+The Steam Game Analytics and Recommendations Platform is a comprehensive system designed to meet the needs of the growing gaming community on the Steam platform.
+Our app is designed to provide users with a detailed analysis of the various games available on Steam, and users can either browse the list as a whole or sort their own search by trends, user recommendations, and different game attributes such as genre, release date, and popularity metrics.
+In addition, the platform will be equipped with a recommendation system to help users discover new games based on their preferences and gaming history.
+The project aims to enhance the gaming experience by providing a centralized platform where users can access detailed analysis and more effectively find their next favorite game.

 ## Description